Notifications

 • Mammal surveillance

-A disease surveillance partnership comprising Alberta Environment and Protected Areas, Alberta Agriculture and the University of Calgary detected a cluster of strange neurologic behaviour and mortality in striped skunks in spring 2022.
-The timing and distribution of these cases overlapped the area where HPAI was documented in wild birds.
+In conjunction with the provincial avian influenza surveillance program, strange neurologic behaviour and mortality was detected in striped skunks in spring 2022.
+The timing and distribution of these cases overlapped the area where HPAI H5N1 was documented in wild birds.

-Through April and May over 80 reports of dead skunks in east central Alberta were received.
-Skunks tested for avian influenza were negative for rabies but were confirmed positive for H5 strains of avian influenza and HPAI (H5N1).
+Through April and May 2022 over 80 reports of dead skunks in east central Alberta were received.
+Skunks submitted for diagnostic examination were negative for rabies but were positive for H5 strains of avian influenza and confirmed as infected with HPAI (H5N1).
 The investigation of the mortality event continued through the summer.
-For more information, see:

 In addition to striped skunks, Alberta disease surveillance detected H5 avian influenza in a few young foxes with neurologic behaviour.
 A number of provinces and states also confirmed HPAI in young foxes with strange neurologic behaviour.
 Young foxes have incomplete immune systems and may be less able to fight off the virus.